gwarren3210/iot-streaming-pipeline/cloud/README.md

 ./prepare_flink_sql.sh
 ```

-This script reads your `.env` file and creates `flink_job_prepared.sql` with your actual credentials.
+This script reads your `.env` file and prints the `confluent flink statement create` commands to the console.

 **Alternative: Edit manually**